The XOR encryption model

-We implement a very basic symmetric XOR (gamming) encryption algorithm and study the error rate.
+We will implement a very basic symmetric XOR encryption algorithm (gamming) and study the error rate.

-Symmetric ciphers allow messages to be encrypted and decrypted using the same key.
-It is a very frequent component of encryption algorithms.
-Although it is vulnerable to frequency analysis and many other matching techniques.
+Symmetric ciphers allow you to encrypt and decrypt messages using the same key.
+This is a very common component of encryption algorithms.
+Despite the fact that it is vulnerable to frequency analysis and many other matching methods.

-(exclusive OR) operation performs the following operation on the input bits:
+Operation XOR (exclusive OR) performs the following operation on the input bits:

-The following scheme allows you to experiment with messages in string representation, compare them and count decryption errors.
+The following scheme allows you to experiment with messages in a string representation, compare them and calculate decryption errors.

-- The first XOR block performs encryption, followed by the ciphertext bits on the signal line.
+- The first XOR block performs encryption, then the ciphertext bits go along the signal line.

 - The second XOR block performs decryption using the same key bytes as the first XOR block.

-If transmission delays occur in the intermediate channel, the comparison of Message and Ciphertext in the Error Rate Calculation
+If transmission delays occur in the intermediate channel, a comparison of the Message and Ciphertext in the block Error Rate Calculation you can do this with an offset (see the block settings).

 # Загрузим модель, если она еще не открыта на холсте